flutils/frontline-registry-cleaner/README.md

 git push origin v2.0.0.3-alpha1
 ```

-If you wish to remove a tag, you need to use the following: -
+If you wish to remove the tag, you need to use the following: -

 ```
 git tag -d v2.0.0.3-alpha1
 git push -d origin v2.0.0.3-alpha1
 ```

-Pushing the tag will trigger the build.

-Presently, it's configured to build both x86 and x64 binaries.
-The code only runs on x86, so you can ignore x64 completely.
+It's configured to build both x86 and x64 binaries.
+The code only runs on x86, so you can ignore x64.

 We're working on adding our code signing certificate when we release the HD version.